 The story about how ONE heard about the MP100 anime is a bit funnier.
 The chief editor informed ONE that the anime had been green lit and ONE simply emailed back “thank you” since he was busy with a deadline.
 It wasn’t until the next morning that he woke up, slowly realized what the email meant, and then hurriedly phoned someone just so he could hear someone say the news aloud.

-It’s been almost a year since the Mob Psycho 100 anime first aired and ONE has kept busy.
+It’s been two years since the Mob Psycho 100 anime first aired and ONE has kept busy.
 To put the anime’s source material into perspective, the ending of Mob Psycho 100 Episode 12 correlated with the story events in Chapter 50 of Volume 6 of the manga.
-As of this article’s publishing, ONE has published over 100 chapters in the series.
+ONE ended the manga story with Chapter 101 of MP100 Volume 15.
+That book came out on October 19, 2017.
+It’s expected that the ending contained in Volume 16 will be released in the spring of 2018.

 Some fans had speculated that ONE intended on ending the manga at Chapter 100, but then the creator started using chapter sub-headings heavily.
-For example, ONE is currently up to Mob Psycho 100 Chapter 100.6 and several “chapters” are composed of 10 sub-chapters.
-The current story arc is incomplete, and so far, the plot does not seem to be leading toward a definitive ending.
-Fortunately, this also means there is plenty of source material for Mob Psycho 100 Season 2.
+For example, several “chapters” are composed of 10 sub-chapters.
+As such, with only 51 chapters to adapt into the second season, the number of episodes is highly likely to be 12 once again.
+Unfortunately, that means Mob Psycho 100 Season 3 will never happen unless Bones decides to go with ample filler episodes.
+However, there is plenty of source material for Mob Psycho 100 Season 2.

 Mob Psycho 100 Season 2 Release Date

-As of this publishing, the anime production committee has not announced anything official about the Mob Psycho 100 Season 2 release date, although this article will be updated as soon as the anime sequel is confirmed.
-However, there can be reasonable speculation about when, or if, the Mob Psycho 100 Season 2 premiere date may occur.
+As of this publishing, anime studio Bones has not announced the Mob Psycho 100 Season 2 release date, although this article will be updated as soon as the anime sequel’s premiere date is confirmed.
+However, there can be reasonable speculation about when the Mob Psycho 100 Season 2 premiere date may occur.

 “[I]f more Mob is happening it’s still very far away, anyway,” liborek explained.
 “Minami basically only hinted there are plans for more.”